Wormwood

 Traditional Usage

-Although historically significant, contemporary use of wormwood should always be approached with caution due to potential adverse effects.4
+Note: While historically valued, wormwood should be used with caution due to potential side effects.4 Always research proper amounts before use.

 Historical Usage